 Over in Southern Pines, you’ll want to meet other business owners whose love for their work and country is infectious.
-When local builder Heath Trigg was working on the construction of the bar at Pinehurst Brewery, he was thinking about the brewery’s veteran owners.
+When local builder Heath Trigg was working on the construction of the bar at Southern Pines Brewery, he was thinking about the brewery’s veteran owners.
 His epiphany came when he decided to make them a version of Old Glory out of the wood from the whiskey barrels for their bar.
 Soon, everyone who saw the wooden flag had to have one, and his business, Heritage Flag Company, was born.
 The flags come in all sizes—small enough to stash in your suitcase, or large enough to hang over your fireplace.
 The people who worked for him in construction happily followed him into the flag-making business.
 Not all flags come from whiskey barrels; they also have pine flags crafted from fallen trees off the Pinehurst Resort.
 Those standards pay tribute to country and golf.

 Another Southern Pines original is R. Riveter.
 Co-founder Cameron Cruze started out in architecture but turned instead to crafting stylist handbags out of leather and canvas.
 Named for Rosie the Riveter, she believes the World War II icon stands for women working to make the world a better place.
 So Cruze hires military families—modern day riveters—to craft each part and piece of the satchels and backpacks wherever in the world that they are stationed.
 They ship those parts to Southern Pines, where they are assembled.

 Lovebirds who enjoy dining together will enjoy the variety of offerings.
-Breakfasts can be straightforward eggs, bacon, and such at the Village Deli, or homemade quiches, omlettes or a variety of European style pastries at The Bakehouse in Aberdeen.
+Breakfasts can be straightforward eggs, bacon, and such at the Villager Deli, or homemade quiches, omlettes or a variety of European style pastries at The Bakehouse in Aberdeen.
 You may also want to turn up the heat by checking out the smoked flavors of Carolina style barbecue.
 For lunch, make the pilgrimage to Carthage to the Pik N Pig, a ‘cue joint that adjoins a landing strip.
 At night, the Pinehurst Brewery blends small-batch brews with smoked meats.
-Over at Pinehurst Resort, The Deuce dishes up great meals with a view to No 2’s 18th green and the Payne Stewart statue.
+Over at Pinehurst Resort, The Deuce dishes up great meals with a view to No. 2’s 18th green and the Payne Stewart statue.
 There’s no place like it anywhere else in the world.

 Cap off your evening with a toddy at the Pine Crest, a 1913 historic inn that has hosted Bobby Jones, Annie Oakley, and pros such as Palmer, Nicklaus, Crenshaw, Strange, and Stewart.
 You can pick up one of the wedges in the bar and practice your chip shots into the fireplace.
 It’s the kind of experience that you can only have in Pinehurst, a place where it’s easy to fall in love all over again.